Anihar

 Anihar (also spelled as Aneehar) is a village in Phillaur tehsil of Jalandhar District of Punjab State, India.
 It is located 6.4 km away from postal head office Bara Pind.
-The village is 10 km away from Goraya, 35 km from Jalandhar, and 125 km from state capital Chandigarh and 165 KM from Wahga Border of Pakistan-India.
+The village is 10 km away from Goraya, 35 km from Jalandhar, and 125 km from state capital Chandigarh and 165 km from Wahga Border of Pakistan-India.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).

-Before partition, it was a Muslim dominated village.
-At the time of partition of subcontinent, Muslims of this village migrated to a village Chak 236 GB Kilanwala, Kot Daya Kishan in Jaranwala in Punjab Pakistan.
+Before partition, it was a Muslim-dominated village.
+At the time of partition of India, Muslims of this village migrated to a village Chak 236 GB Kilanwala in Jaranwala in Punjab, Pakistan.

 Caste

 The village has population of 1030 and in the village most of the villagers are from schedule caste (SC) which has constitutes 73.40% of total population of the village and it doesn't have any Schedule Tribe (ST) population.